 In this article we developed a systematic analytical framework to treat bridge processes for fractional Brownian motion, in an expansion around Brownian motion.
-We considered the probability of the time $t+$ that a bridge process is positive, and of the time $t{max}$ it achieves its maximum.
-For a Brownian bridge, both $t+$ and $t{max}$ have the same uniform probability distribution.
-For a fractional Brownian bridge, both observables have the same power-law behavior for times close to the beginning and end, but the subleading scaling functions are rather different.
-We calculate them to first order in $\varepsilon$ , and verified them to high precision with numerical simulations.
-We also obtained and checked the joint distribution of the maximum m, and the time $t{max}$ when this maximum is taken.
+We considered the probability of the time t+ that a bridge process is positive and of the time t{max} it achieves its maximum.
+For a Brownian bridge, both t+ and t{max} have the same uniform probability distribution.
+For a fractional Brownian bridge, both observables have the same power-law behavior for times close to the beginning and end, but the subleading scaling functions differ considerably.
+We calculate them to first order in ε and verified them to high precision with numerical simulations.
+We also obtained and checked the joint distribution of the maximum m and the time t{max} when this maximum is taken.
 These tests were possible due to the development of an efficient algorithm to generate samples of fBm bridges.

-VII.
 ACKNOWLEDGMENTS

-We thank P. Krapivsky, K. Mallick, A. Rosso and T. Sadhu for stimulating discussions, and PSL for support through grant ANR-10-IDEX-0001-02-PSL.
+We thank P. Krapivsky, K. Mallick, A. Rosso, and T. Sadhu for stimulating discussions and Paris Science Lettre (PSL) Research University for support through Grant No. ANR-10-IDEX-0001-02-PSL.